God is our provider and we’re so thankful for the way He takes care of us.

 This is my beloved Hog Trough Bathtub for the Ages.
 This bathtub was on the farm being used as a hog trough and we rescued it.
 Daniel recoated the inside and we chose to use cedar blocks instead of feet.
 Love this tub.

-Our room is pretty simple and not quite finished.
+Our room is pretty simple, basically a bed and two closets.

 The Girls’ Room